 Park-and-ride facilities are simply parking lots equipped with public transport connectivity.
 They are designed to transfer travelers from low-occupancy modes such as cars to high-occupancy modes like buses, trains, and carpools.
 Commuters park their vehicles in the parking lot and travel via a high-occupancy mode for the remainder of their journey.
 The vehicle is retrieved from the parking lot when the owner returns at the end of the day.

 For commuters affected by congestion on roads, park-and-ride facilities appear to be a viable alternative.
 Even though the transit fare from park-and-rides is generally higher than the normal fare, parking is either free or very cheap.
-By concentrating the transit demand to single point, traveling eventually becomes cost-effective.
+By concentrating the transit demand to a single point, traveling eventually becomes cost-effective.
 Most park-and-rides include amenities such as covered waiting areas, benches, vending machines, restrooms, and sometimes even car wash, as an attempt to encourage more passengers.

 Benefits of Park-and-Ride